 Although it’s possible to transmit a yeast infection to your partner through sexual activity, the likelihood of this depends on your partner’s anatomy.

 If your sexual partner has a vagina, they may be more susceptible.
-However, the current medical literature is mixed on how uncommon or likely this actually is.
+However, the current medical literature is mixed on how this actually is.
 Anecdotal evidence suggests that it can happen, but more clinical studies are needed to determine how or why this happens.

 Engaging in sexual activity during a yeast infection can also disrupt your healing process.
 And if it aggravates your symptoms, it may take longer for you to heal.